 "Take it slow," Boggs says.
 "These people don't need a hovercraft crash.
 But you should be able to fit three hundred into each.
 If you need to jettison cargo, do it.
 We can go back for anything important."

 Yeah, right, I think.
 Anything important except for Peeta Mellark.
 Or Johanna Mason.
 Or Portia and Peeta's prep team.
 Or Effie Trinket.

-I think again of the cat in Effie's apartment.
+I think of Effie's cat, staring up from under the television.
 I should have at least taken the cat.
 Maybe I could at least be trusted to competently rescue a cat.

-Teams of medics and soldiers are assembling in the hangar, and I go to join them, feeling out of place among the grim ranks of citizens of Thirteen.
+Teams of medics and soldiers are assembling in the hangar, and I go to join them, feeling out of place among the grim ranks of citizens of Thirteen, though I guess I don't look much different now.
 While we wait for the hovercrafts, I help them set up several identical triage areas.
 A few minutes before the hovercrafts arrive, Alma Coin appears on a catwalk above the hangar, flanked by Plutarch and Fulvia.
 Someone sets up a sound system for her.

 The soldiers and medics and I clear the floor as the hovercrafts enter, landing softly on their launch pads.
 These are huge cargo crafts, and the exits are meant for large vehicles and equipment.
 There are no ladders with handy electric cling on them.
 These have large ramps, which lower from the cargo bays to the floor.

 It seems like a long time before people start to come out, but when they do, it's a flood.
 The survivors of Twelve are dirty and frightened, and many are injured.
 It's hard to tell who's who.
 Almost everyone seems to be from the Seam.

 I look up at the voice.
 Prim Everdeen limps out of the crowd and throws her arms around me.
 "Sweetheart, are you all right?"
 I say.